Aplacaca/Aplacaca/README.md

 ## About Me
 :mortar_board: I graduated from HUST in Fall 2023, with a bachelor's degree in Electronic Information and Engineering.
 I came from the Undergraduate Program for Advanced Project-based Information Science Education at HUST, which is also called the Seed Class🌱.

-:book: I had research experience in AI/ML, optimization, and statistical signal processing, for 5G/6G wireless communication.
+:book: I had research experience in AI/ML, optimization, and statistical signal processing for 5G/6G wireless communication.

 :bulb: I have a broad interest in theoretical problems in AI/ML and signal processing.
 Now I am actively applying for PhD programs in related areas.